 A CAA record is an optional DNS record that lets you specify which certificate authorities (CAs) are allowed to issue SSL certificates for your domain.
 If a domain has no CAA records, any CA can generate an SSL certificate for it if requested.
 If a domain has a CAA record, only the CA(s) specified in the CA record can generate an SSL certificate for the domain.

-To resolve this error, click the Fix domain error button and update the CAA record as indicated in the modal/pop-up.
-Alternatively, if you do not need a CAA record on your domain, you can remove the CAA record.
+To resolve this error, click the Fix domain error button, then visit your domain’s DNS provider to either add missing CAA records (marked as Pending) or, if you do not need a CAA record on your domain, remove existing records that are causing conflicts (marked as Detected).

 Troubleshoot Cloudflare domain pointing